zachj1582/vanillajs-1-afternoon/Part1/README.md

 ### Instructions

-- You will need to determine if there is a winner, and display the winning player to the screen using window.alert.
+- You will need to determine if there is a winner, and display the winning player to the screen using `window.alert`.
     - There are many different ways to accomplish this task.
-I encourage you to think through and write out each step that is needed as an outline.
+Think through and write out each step that is needed as an outline.
-    - This most strait forward approach is to check every possible winning combination.
+    - This most straightforward approach is to check every possible winning combination.
 - If there is no winner and the board is filled with all 9 spots taken up then alert that the game was a "CAT's" game.